Côte d’Ivoire has seen positive and dynamic developments since the

 10.08.2021 - The new Investor’s Guide aims to help German, European and African companies to better understand the Ivorian market and to properly utilize the country’s various investment support mechanisms.

 18.06.2021 - How can jobs and apprenticeships be created in Africa’s digital service sector?
-How is the Special Initiative on Training and Job Creation promoting the local digital economy?
+How is the Special Initiative "Decent Work for a Just Transition" promoting the local digital economy?
 These and other questions were the focus of the online panel discussion ‘Digitalisation as a driver for employment?’ held by the German Africa Foundation (DAS) and the German Federal Ministry for Economic Cooperation and Development (BMZ) on 20 May.

 11.05.2021 - The German Africa Foundation and the German Federal Ministry for Economic Cooperation and Development (BMZ) cordially invite you to the online discussion Digitalisation as a driver for employment?
-How the Special Initiative on Training and Job Creation is generating
+How the Special Initiative "Decent Work for a Just Transition" is generating

 employment in Africa through innovative approaches.
 The event will take place on the 20 May 2021 from 3:00 to 4:30 pm (CEST).